-- (1) Absent express Tribal Council approval by motion or resolution, no budget revision may cause an increase in the total amount appropriated from Discretionary Funds. - (2) The Highest Executive Officer may reallocate and adjust budgets within the approved budget for Cost Centers under their authority within the total amount of funds available for each Cost Center, provided that: - (A) Such adjustments to do not create new, discontinue, or significantly alter the original purpose of the approved budget. - (i) For purposes of this paragraph, a budget would be significantly altered from its original purpose if it were transferred to another Division, Fund, or to another Program with dissimilar objectives, as determined by the Chief Financial Officer using their professional judgment.
-Questions and concerns around this need further clarification - (ii) Budget adjustments for grants, contracts or compacts do not violate the terms and conditions of those agreements.
+- (1) Absent express Tribal Council approval by motion or resolution, no budget revision may cause an increase in the total amount appropriated from Discretionary Funds. - (2) The Highest Executive Officer may reallocate and adjust budgets within the approved budget for Cost Centers under their authority within the total amount of funds available for each Cost Center, provided that: - (A) Such adjustments to do not create new, discontinue, or significantly alter the original purpose of the approved budget. - (i) For purposes of this paragraph, a budget would be significantly altered from its original purpose if it were transferred to another Division, Fund, or to another Program with dissimilar objectives, as determined by the Chief Financial Officer using their professional judgment. - (ii) Budget adjustments for grants, contracts or compacts do not violate the terms and conditions of those agreements.